Rohit-beep-droid/tip-calculator/README.md

 The following **required** functionality is complete:

-☑️ User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+☑️ User can enter a bill amount, choose a tip percentage, and see the tip and total values

 ☑️ User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly